cmoserj/Potions-Model/README.md

 ### Results

-Data used in the paper to generate our plots and results are CSV files listed under `/Results/`.
+Data used in the paper to generate our plots and results are `csv` files listed under `/Results`.

 ### Plotting the Data